ulda/ebusd-configuration/README.md

 provided here and you should definitely know what you're doing.

 **Otherwise: keep your hands off!!!**

+this is my working repo, i will commit to the upstream repo as soon it is ready for it

 Usage with ebusd version 3.2 or higher